MyCustodyCoach Logo

 Q&A

-• What should I bring?
+• What should I bring in the room?

-• What tone should I use?
+• What should I not lead with?

-• How do I discuss incidents?
+• How do I avoid sounding bitter without sounding fake?

 How to